marcellodesales/mcp-registry-and-gateway-ui/docs/medium.md

 ---

-### Our Promise to You: Simplicity, Scalability, and Control
+### Roadmap

 The MCP Gateway & Registry isn't just another piece of infrastructure; it's a strategic investment in your AI development workflow and operational efficiency.

-For CTOs and technical leaders:
-*   **Governance and Visibility:** Gain a complete view of your organization's AI capabilities and how they're being utilized.
-*   **Risk Reduction:** Centralize authentication, access control, and monitoring to enhance security posture.
-*   **Resource Optimization:** Understand usage patterns and allocate resources more effectively based on actual demand.
-*   **Future-Proofing:** Create an architecture that can scale with your AI ambitions without requiring constant redesign.

-For developers and engineers:
-*   **Reduced Complexity:** Abstract away the underlying locations and implementation details of MCP servers.
-*   **Improved Discoverability:** Quickly find the tools you need through a searchable, categorized interface.
-*   **Enhanced Productivity:** Spend less time configuring and debugging connections, and more time building intelligent applications.
-*   **Consistent Experience:** Work with a standardized interface regardless of where the underlying tools are deployed.

 This project is actively developed, with a clear roadmap that includes:

-1. Persistent storage for server information
-2. OAUTH 2.1 support for enhanced security
+1. OAUTH 2.1 support for enhanced security
+1. Intelligent tool finder tool
+1. Deployment automation for MCP servers
-3. GitHub API integration for retrieving server metadata
+1. GitHub API integration for retrieving server metadata from MCP server repos
-4. Deployment automation for MCP servers

 Our goal is to establish the MCP Gateway & Registry as the de facto standard for managing enterprise MCP deployments, providing a foundation that grows with your AI capabilities.